hurrialice/Lagrange/menu/about.md

 title: Welcome
 ---

 Hi there, I'm Qing Zhang and mostly work on computational biology.
-I am currently based on Boston and working at Broad Institute Getz lab on cancer genomics.
+I am currently at Boston and working at Broad Institute Getz lab on cancer genomics.

 ### Connect with me!